 Stop me if you've heard this one before...
 I'm a chef-turned-scientist who likes to build stuff and code.
 I used to be an actor and I love math.
 Pretty straightforward career path, right?
 The truth is, I like to make things.
 In 2011, I started my own catering company so I could make fun and interesting dishes for my clients (and because it's an unofficial LA law that you cater if you're an actor).
 Then one random day, while catering a corporate viewing party, I was fortunate enough to see Dr. Hugh Herr's TED talk.
 While seamlessly walking around the stage on his two lower-limb prosthetics, Dr. Herr brought everyone to tears as he described how he used state-of-the-art prosthetics to restore a ballerina's ability to dance after losing her leg in the Boston Marathon bombing.
 There wasn't a dry eye in the audience as we watched this woman dance for the first time since the terrorist attack.
 I sat there speechless as I witness the intersection of art and math make a difference in this woman's life.
 I was so inspired by this story that the next day I decided to go back to school to pursue a degree in Biomedical Engineering.
 Six months later, I said goodbye to catering and hello to graduate school.
-Over the last 4 years, I've learned a lot about biomechanics, motor control, control theory and neuroscience, but I've also made a lot as well.
-I've written numeruous computer programs -- some for research and some just because I wanted to build something useful.
-And now that my PhD is coming to a close, I am looking for a place where I can continue growing and where I can help build something truly helpful.
+I thoroughly enjoyed my time at USC as a member of Valero Lab.
+I learned a lot about biomechanics, motor control, control theory, machine learning, and neuroscience.
+I wrote numerous computer programs -- some for research and some just because I wanted to build something useful -- and I learned how to collaborate across disciplines while participating in an academically diverse lab.
+After graduating in 2020, I was fortunate enough to land at Sarcos Robotics where I have continued to grow and learn while pushing the bleeding edge of robotics and exoskeletons.
+It's honestly been a wild ride.
+I pride myself on being a driven individual who likes to not just fundamentally understand how things work, but also why.
+I strive to always ensure that my work is both efficient and polished so that I might strike a balance between productivity and creativity.
+And I thrive on collaborations—solving big problems requires any and every perspective to make breakthroughs and I believe communication and teamwork are vital to this approach.

 GPA: 3.955 (Provost Fellow)